-Flooding from Lake Erie affects the entire shoreline area, backshore areas, and also extends up the lower portions of the Grand River and its tributaries upto and including the Town of Dunnville.
-The Lake Erie Flooding Hazard limit is based on the 100 year flood limit including wave uprush and other water-related hazards (Figure 9).
+Flooding from Lake Erie affects the entire shoreline area, backshore areas and extends up the lower portions of the Grand River and its tributaries up to and including the Town of Dunnville.
+The Lake Erie Shoreline Flooding Hazard limit is based on the 100-year flood level, plus the appropriate allowance for wave uprush, and if necessary, for other water-related hazards, including ship generated waves, ice piling and jamming (Figure 9).

-Figure 9.
+Figure 8.
 Lake Erie Shoreline Flooding Hazard - Regulated Area